-A welcome from our committee: Hannah, Rachel, Sarah and Steve (January 2022).
+A welcome from our committee: Hannah, Rachel, Steve, Ian, Geoff and Joe (June 2022).

 We aim to provide an open, friendly, and welcoming environment for people who share a humanist worldview, and for those who believe that you can live a good and meaningful life without the need of a god.
 After all, humanists are people who get involved and make a difference, but also find strength in our solidarity with each other.

 We hope you would gain stimulation, friendship and support from our group should you decide to join or support us, just as we would be strengthened by your contribution.
 Read on to find out more, and do consider the benefits of joining our group.

 Be assured you don’t need to ‘be’ a humanist to come along to one of our gatherings, whether that’s in person or online, and no one will try to ‘convert’ you.
 In other words, please feel free to join us to find out more: we can promise a warm welcome.